Samora Fihlani: Career

 He became a regular for the Bulldogs, making 59 first team appearances over the next five seasons.
 In 2012, he had a short loan spell at the and signed a deal to join the for 2013 on a two-year deal.

 He was named in the wider training squad for the 2013 Super Rugby season, but was subsequently released to the Vodacom Cup squad.
 He was a regular in his first season at the Kings, making 17 appearances.
 However, he sustained a serious knee injury that ruled him out of the entire 2014 season.
-Although he was not initially named in the EP Kings' pre-season squad for the 2015, he did join in with the training group at the start of 2015 following a recovery from his knee injury.
+Although he was not initially named in the EP Kings' pre-season squad for 2015, he did join in with the training group at the start of 2015 following a recovery from his knee injury.